 curl -H "Authorization: Bearer $(gcloud auth print-identity-token)" SERVICE_URL

-Note that a Cloud Run service can call another managed Cloud Run service with service-to-service authentication.
+Note that a Cloud Run service can call another Cloud Run service with service-to-service authentication.

 Using a middleware to enhance your service